-Commercial/industrial real estate segment revenues were \$4,674,000 for the first six months of 2017, an increase of \$361,000, or 8%, compared to the first six months of 2016.
-The improvement is attributable to recognizing deferred revenues associated with a land sale occurring during November 2016.
+Commercial/industrial real estate segment revenues were \$7,106,000 for the first nine months of 2017, an increase of \$572,000, or 9%, compared to the first nine months of 2016.
+The improvement is attributable to recognizing deferred revenues of \$475,000 associated with a land sale occurring during November 2016.
+The remainder of the increase is attributable to developer fees earned as a result of the construction of an industrial building in our TRC-MRC1, LLC joint venture with Majestic.